aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ### 3. Edit the widgets to show metrics from the secondary region

-With Amazon Cloudwatch, we have the ability to stack metrics on top of each other in a widget that contains a graph.
+With Amazon CloudWatch, we have the ability to stack metrics on top of each other in a widget that contains a graph.
 This will be useful in our case where we are viewing the same metric type, over two resources.
 We'll do this in the steps below in addition to adding the metrics from the other region.

-Hint - see documentation for [Editing a Graph on a Cloudwatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html)
+Hint - see documentation for [Editing a Graph on a CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html)

 ## a.
 Edit the ALB widgets

 As we are now adding in metrics from two different regions, we must navigate to the secondary region and load the dashboard from there.
-This is because when referring to metrics within a dashboard, Cloudwatch can only see resources local to that region.
+This is because when referring to metrics within a dashboard, CloudWatch can only see resources local to that region.

 Modify the ALB Requests Per Minute widget to show the metrics from the ALB in the secondary region:

-* Open up the [Cloudwatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
+* Open up the [CloudWatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
 * Change the region (top right of screen) to your Secondary region
 * Add in the **RequestCount** metric for the ALB in the secondary region (default us-east-1)
 * Add in the **ALB 2XX, 4XX and 5XX** metrics for the ALB in the secondary region (default us-east-1)